social-scraping-policy

 6. Open localhost:3000/posts to spot-check the card across viewport sizes

-7. git add personal-site/content/social/posts.json
+7. git add personal-site/content/posts/posts.json

 git add personal-site/public/posts-thumbs/xiaohongshu/<note-id>.jpg # only for XHS